LeoLee0403/Thesis/readme_operation.md

 ### RTT3
-- pcapfile - aconvert_totxt.sh
+- pcapfile
+    - vping\_[VP_VPN]\_[LM_VPN].pcap
+        - These .pcap files are traffic between VPN each other.
+For example, use `tcpdump -nn -r vping_al18_ar29.pcap`, we can get the traffic between the al18 VP_VPN and ar29 LM_VPN.
+And VP_VPN's IP will be vpn_net_interface IP
+            - In this example,
+            - Time1 ...
+IP VP_VPN_ip > LM_VPN_ip ... **request** ... , seq **i** ...
+            - ...
+            - ...
+            - Time2 ...
+IP LM_VPN_ip > VP_VPN_ip ... **reply** ... , seq **j** ...
+            - if i == j, then we pair the two packets and the RTT of this pair is Time2 - Time1, and finally get the minimum RTT between all pairs, and then pass the RTT to make adjustment to get the adjusted RTT3.
+    - vpn_codename.txt
+        - First domain of each VPN in different location.
+    - a_main.sh
-    - we want to get compute the RTT of all pair between 82 VPN each other, and use the script to convert the pcapfile to text file.
+        - To get the RTT of all pairs between 82 VPN each other in my experiment.
+First we use the script to convert the pcapfile to text file for easy operation.
 - txtfile
     - a_main.sh
-        - like getting RTT2, the for loop compute the RTT, and use **a_get_adjusted_RTT.sh.sh** to minus RTT1 from the RTT and adjust the RTT to nonnegative value.
+        - After the conversion, the for loop will do **compute_RTT.sh** to compute the RTT between VPN each other, but the RTT include the RTT1.
+So we run **a_get_adjusted_RTT.sh** to minus RTT1 from the RTT, and it will also adjust the RTT to nonnegative value.
-        - [excel] finally in the file we get the RTT between VPN each other
+        -  `xdg-open RTT3_VPNs.ods` to get the RTT3
+    -  compute_RTT.sh
+    -  comput_v1pingv2.py
+    -  a_get_adjusted_RTT.sh
+        - Receive RTT1_for_RTT3.txt, avpnping_min.txt (minimum RTT from **compute_RTT.sh**)
+        - Run **find_min_rtt.py** to do minimum RTT - RTT1, and between each VP_VPN and all LM_VPN, output negative minimum RTT.
+        - Run **adjust.py** to do: RTT between each VP_VPN to all LM_VPN will be subtracted by the negative minimum RTT to adjust the RTT value to be non-negative.

 ## Step 3.
 Implement Geolocation Methods
 - 1shortest_ping
     - a_main.sh
         - shortest ping focus on mapping the ingest server to the VPN with smallest RTT. for each ingest server, it will sort VPN according to the RTT from low to high.
         - [RUN]
         - **xdg-open 1shortest_ping.ods** to get the shortest ping result
 - 2geoping